Symplectic higher Auslander correspondence for type A: Background

 given by restricting Lefschetz thimbles to their associated vanishing cycles.
 Essentially by construction (due to Seidel \cite[Section~18e]{SeidelBk}), we have an isomorphism of Floer complexes:

-whenever $i<j$, while each morphism space $CF^{\bullet}_{\F(f)}(\Delta^{\#}_{\gamma_i},\Delta^{\#}_{\gamma_j})$ vanishes whenever $i>j$ and is isomorphic to the base ring for $i=j$.
-Concretely, this allows us to carry out our Floer cohomology computations in the directed $A_{\infty}$-subcategory of $\Fuk(F_*)$ associated to an ordered collection of vanishing cycles.
-Unless otherwise specified, our Fukaya categories are all derived, so that they are invariants of the singularity.
+whenever $i<j$, while each morphism space $CF^{*}_{\F(f)}(D^{\#}_i,D^{\#}_j)$ vanishes whenever $i>j$ and is isomorphic to the base ring for $i=j$.
+Concretely, this allows us to carry out Floer cohomology computations in the directed $A_{\infty}$-subcategory of $\Fuk(F_*)$ associated to an ordered collection of vanishing cycles.
+Unless otherwise specified, our Fukaya categories are all derived, so that they are invariants of the Lefschetz fibration.

-Fix an ordered collection of vanishing paths $\gamma_1,\dots,\gamma_m$.
-The braid group $Br_m$ acts freely on the set of all distinguished collections, and the action of the standard $(i-1)^{th}$ generator of $Br_m$ and of its inverse gives rise to a Hurwitz-type move on the associate collection of vanishing cycles.
+Fix an ordered collection of vanishing paths $\gamma_1,\dots,\gamma_{\mu}$, where $\mu$ is the number of critical values of $f$.
+The braid group $Br_{\mu}$ acts freely on the set of all distinguished collections, and the action of the standard $(i-1)^{\textnormal{th}}$ generator of $Br_{\mu}$ gives rise to a Hurwitz-type move:

+where $\tau_{\gamma_{i-1}}(\gamma_i)$ is the vanishing path obtained by precomposing $\gamma_i$ with a clockwise loop around $\gamma_{i-1}$.
+This lifts to a Hurwitz-type move on the vanishing cycles.
+Furthermore, if $V'_{i}$ is the vanishing cycle associated to $\tau_{\gamma_{i-1}}(\gamma_i)$, this is realised as $V'_{i}=\tau_{V_{i-1}}(V_i)$ where $\tau$ denotes the symplectic Dehn twist as in \cite[Section~16c]{SeidelBk}.
+A Hurwitz move on two consecutive and disjoint vanishing cycles leaves the geometric objects unchanged, but it inverts their order.
+It is a non-trivial result by Seidel \cite[Corollary~17.17]{SeidelBk} that, in the derived Fukaya category of the regular fibre,